forceedge01/behat-sql-extension/README.md

 DBPASSWORD
 ```

-The field needs to be present but it may be left empty.
+The fields needs to be preset but may be left empty.

 DB Support
 ----------